 Biomass estimation entails the weighing of each taxon down to four decimal places; the weights give an indication of relative importance of each taxon in the community and an indication of the overall health of the area the sample is from.

 Identification, abundance and biomass data for each sample are combined into matrices to give the results for a project.
 We use the results to highlight to our clients any rare or protected species identified in the project, or the presence of invasive species.
 We often also carry out particle size analysis of the sediment from each sampling station, to show the type of sediment present.
 A biotope is a combination of the physical properties of a habitat (e.g. muddy, sandy or gravelly sediment) and its associated community of biological species.
 Therefore, the results of our analyses allow us to assign biotopes to each sampling station to define the condition of the area.

 Get in touch

-If you have any requirements for sample analysis please don’t hesitate to get in touch with Daisy Chamberlain, our marine laboratory manager, who would be happy to discuss your project with you.
+If you have any requirements for sample analysis please don’t hesitate to get in touch with our marine team, who would be happy to discuss your project with you.